RagedUnicorn/wow-renovate-data/README.md

 2. The version parser filters and extracts WoW versions
 3. Interface version numbers are calculated from version strings (e.g., "1.15.3" → "11503")
 4. Results are saved to `versions.json` for Renovate to consume
-5. GitHub Actions runs periodically to keep the data up-to-date
+5. GitHub Actions run periodically to keep the data up-to-date

 ## Manual Usage